pasabanov/docsy/README.md

 ## Documentation

-Docsy has its own user guide (using Docsy, of course!) with lots more information about using the theme.
-It is hosted by [Netlify] at [docsy.dev](https://docsy.dev).
-For deploy logs and more, see [Deploys] from the site's Netlify dashboard.

-Alternatively you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:
+You can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above: